NVIDIA/TensorRT/tools/Polygraphy/examples/api/02_validating_on_a_dataset/README.md

 In such cases, it is recommended to use a runner directly instead.

 *NOTE: It is possible to provide custom input data to `Comparator.run()` using the `data_loader`*
     *parameter.
-This is may be a viable option when using a smaller dataset.*
+This may be a viable option when using a smaller dataset.*

 In this example, we use a `TrtRunner` directly to validate an identity model on a trivial dataset.
 Unlike using the `Comparator`, using a runner gives you complete